xfce-mirror/xfburn/README.md

 the sources, and to install gdb.
 If you can handle that, here are the exact
 instructions:

-1) Rebuild xfburn with debugging support - grab the sources, and run:
+1) Rebuild xfburn with debugging support - grab the sources, and run (you can update `-j4` to match your core count):
    ```
    $ autoconf
-   $ ./configure --enable-debug=full && make clean all
+   $ ./configure && make clean all -j4
    ```
 2) Enable core dumps, then run xfburn until it hangs, or crashes:
    ```